Accenture/mercury/guides/CHAPTER-5.md

 documentation engine for both Java and Kotlin.
 Javadoc is useful if you want to write and publish your own libraries.

 To generate Java and Kotlin source documentation, please run "mvn dokka:dokka".
 You may "cd" to the platform-core project to try the maven dokka command to generate some source documentation.
-The doc home page will be available in "target/dokka/index.html"
+The home page will be available in "target/dokka/index.html"

 ## Writing your functions